Crew46/data-fall2025/progress/tkastne1.md

 **week 5** :
 I have been working on team functionality.
 To make everything nice, I changed spites that might need to be rotated to have their hotspot in the center.
 As well as adding a offset to the Weapon relative to the player based on the direction.
 Now I am trying to get main ready for collisions and damage.
 I've made a simple collision check, which was also simplified by placing the hotspot in the center.
 I'm hoping on getting that together and functioning soon.

+**week 6**
+This week I mainly switched main over to use the new unified object, node, and list that was made.
+They still need some more features like a collision box and some more utility functions, but main does compile.
+Next week is were I plan to add back collision, which should be quicker now that I've done it before.
+I also want to add more features like picking up/dropping weapons.
+I will also be making my own implementation of stacks and queues.